 Aztin is a nonprofit organization that focuses on providing needs such as education, nutrition, water and health.
 Since 1977, Aztin has worked closely with families trapped in poverty in the village of Tlamacazapa, Guerrero, Mexico, providing programs that vary from helping with dental hygiene, providing aid to those with special needs and implementing sanitation programs.
 Locals run Aztin with the idea of social participation in the hope that a sense of personal empowerment will begin with an inner spark of possibility and continue to grow.

 Informal Workers and Poverty

 A popular program that helps the informal population is called Seguro Popular.
 This program is an income-based health-insurance program that is available to all non-salaried people who cannot access social security due to not having employment under the government.
 This includes independent workers (freelancers), people with disabilities and the elderly who do not participate in the labor force.
-This program provides financial assistance to over 50,000,000 Mexicans and is slowly improving access to health care, especially for the poor.
+This program provides financial assistance to more than 50 million Mexicans and is slowly improving access to health care, especially for the poor.